 Strawberry Cheesecake Recipe

-Strawberry cheesecake is a heavenly combination of a buttery graham cracker crust, creamy rich filling, and sweet strawberry topping, this one hits all the right spots!
-If you ever tried the Cheesecake Factory Strawberry Cheesecake and fell in love with that sophisticated dessert, be sure that with my recipe you will make a better version at home.
-I know many people think cheesecakes are hard to make, but with the right guidance, this will be the easiest yet most stunning cake you will serve.
+My strawberry cheesecake is a heavenly combination of a buttery graham cracker crust, creamy, rich filling, and sweet strawberry topping!
+If you have ever tried the Cheesecake Factory Strawberry Cheesecake and fell in love with that sophisticated dessert, using my recipe, you will make a better version at home.

 Each layer has its own merits.
 The crust is exceptional because of its simplicity, buttery taste, and a hint of cinnamon.
-The filling is so creamy because of the blend of cream cheese, cream, and sour cream.
-The topping uses fresh strawberries and nothing but fresh fruits in a sweet syrupy glaze!
+The filling is so creamy and rich.
+The topping uses fresh strawberries in a sweet, syrupy glaze!
+The flavors meld so well together that it is like a trio of terrific tastes in every bite.

-No matter what you are having, this dessert will probably be the star of the meal so make sure everyone saves some room for a piece.
-When I say easy to make, I mean, you can let the kids make it while you watch.
-And you can adapt it to how you like it by changing the fruit, using a different crust, or adding other flavors.
+No matter what you are having, this dessert will probably be the star of the show, so make sure everyone saves some room for a piece.
+If you are a cheesecake fan just like me, check out my mouthwatering cheesecake recipes.

 What you’ll need to make strawberry cheesecake: